mika-littor/CGM-in-Mice-Analysis/README.md

 according to the user's choice (see arguments below).
 _Each line on the graph represents the mean/median values of a single mouse._
 It is calculated using "sliding window" technic.
-Meaning that for a point (x, y) on the line - y is the mean glucose levels measured from x to [x + window_size].
+Meaning that for each point (x, y) on the line - y is the mean glucose levels measured from x to [x + window_size].
 When "window_size" is a parameter given by the user (see arguments below).
 Note that missing data from a certain day on a given window,